turbot/steampipe-plugin-oci/docs/tables/oci_core_subnet.md

-# Table: oci_identity_policy
+# Table: oci_core_subnet

-A policy is a document that specifies who can access which Oracle Cloud Infrastructure resources that your company has, and how.
-A policy simply allows a group to work in certain ways with specific types of resources in a particular compartment.
+A logical subdivision of a VCN.
+Each subnet consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.

 ## Examples